Life Starts Now: Reception

 Upon its release, Life Starts Now received mixed reviews from music critics.
 The AllMusic reviewer, James Christopher Monger, who gave the album three out of five stars, wrote, "Life Starts Now continues the theme of One-X, Gontier's personal demons, but with a hint of sunlight."
 He complimented the album, writing that it "treats the well-worn metal themes of anger, isolation, heartache, and redemption with the kind of begrudging respect they deserve, pumping out a competent flurry of fist-bump anthems and world-weary, mid-tempo rockers".
-Sputnikmusic gave the album a mixed review calling the album "rehash number two".
+Sputnikmusic gave the album a mixed review calling the album "rehash number two."
 A negative review came from the About.com reviewer, Tim Grierson, who wrote, "The problem isn't that Life Starts Now doesn't have good songs — the problem is that there aren't enough of them and that even the strongest moments feel overly familiar.
 Frontman Adam Gontier continues to expose his tortured soul, but without consistently gripping tunes to back up his anguish, Three Days Grace seem stuck in their misery rather than transcending it."
+Ben Rayner of the Toronto Star also gave the album a negative review, stating it possesses "no sound of its own, just a shallow range between Linkin Park and Nickelback."
+Kaj Roth gave a more positive review on the album stating, "This is without doubt their strongest album so far."
+He praised Gontier's melodies and Howard Benson's production on the album.
+Another positive review was written by Alternative Addiction, "There are several outstanding songs on this record, several of them that stand out more than others but the album still feels complete when listening to it from front to back [...]
+A record should capture a band at a certain point in time - kind of like a snapshot - this captures where Three Days Grace is at right now perfectly."
+Writing for Creative Loafing, Kristina Welch gave the album a positive review, remarking, "much of the album has a hopeful tone, a side of Three Days Grace that hasn't been presented until now [...]
+Life Starts Now is a great combination of the original, always-infuriated Three Days Grace and their fresher, more optimistic alter-ego."

 Accolades

-The album was nominated for "Best Rock Album" at the 2010 Juno awards.
-It won the "Favorite New Album" award at the 2010 Casby Awards.
-The album was officially certified Platinum in Canada and Gold in the US on March 1, 2011, and Platinum on February 12, 2018.
+The album was nominated for Best Rock Album at the 2010 Juno Awards.
+It won the Favorite New Album award at the 2010 CASBY Awards.
+The album was officially certified 2× Platinum in Canada and Gold in the US on March 1, 2011, Platinum on February 12, 2018, and 4× Platinum on November 18, 2025.